dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Adding data persistence beyond database service lifespan
 --------------------------------------------------------

 Subsequent runs of the above composition will be faster because ``docker-compose`` tries to reuse the containers if the configuration does not change.
-This means that they will be *started* rather than new ones being created. docker-compose informs what specific operation is doing to the containers:
+This means that they will be *started* rather than new ones being created. docker-compose informs about which specific operation is applying to the containers:

 * **Creating** means that the container did not exist in the docker host previously, so it will be created and run for the first time.
 * **Recreating** means that container already exists in the docker host and it's stopped.
 Its configuration in the docker-compose.yml has changed so the container can not be started again.
 Therefore, it is removed, then re-created with the same name and new options.